 Signed a minor league deal with the Diamondbacks in February 2015.

-Laird (back) was placed on the 15-day DL by the Diamondbacks on Sunday.
+Laird (back) was activated from the 60-day DL and designated for assignment by the Diamondbacks on Thursday.

 To instantly reveal our fantasy analysis of every player – including Gerald Laird – simply subscribe now.

 |Preseason||Subscribe now to see our 2015 projections for Gerald Laird||3-Year Averages||54||165||149||16||38||9||8||0||1||11||0||0||14||25||1||0||1||.255||.323||.329||.652|

 |Career (View All)||799||2,734||2,452||314||597||184||137||9||38||238||21||11||193||494||35||22||32||.243||.305||.353||.658|

 Gerald Laird Split Stats (View Full Split Stats)

 |Preseason||Subscribe now to see our 2015 projections for Gerald Laird||3-Year Averages||165||149||8.5%||15.2%||0.56||83%||.301||.074|

 2015 Stat Review for Gerald Laird As compared to the top 200 hitters in 2014 (min 400 PA)

 Good contact skills often lead to better fantasy stats.

 SLG and ISO are useful indicators of power.